ominty/ominty-hugoissues/Readme.md

 # Doku for this repository

-## Sorting by date not working in RSS Feeds when pages with weight in site
+## Sorting by date not working in RSS Feeds when pages with weight in site - Issue #3145

 I have a page with sections of "normal web pages" - these are sorted by weight to get the appropriate page order in the menu.
 Then there is a blog section which is naturally is sorted by reverse date.